Have questions? We're here.

 Day 1: Golden Circle and South Coast

-The day's itinerary also includes stops at the renowned Seljalandsfoss waterfall, famously known as "the one you can walk behind," and its counterpart, the ceaseless power of Skógafoss waterfall.
-The journey continues along the South Coast, passing by glaciers and volcanoes before reaching the captivating Reynisfjara black sand beach.
-This mystical expanse of basalt formations is the kind of place that leaves an indelible mark.
-The Reynisdrangar basalt stacks in the ocean, the powerful waves, the lava cave sculpted into a tuff mountain, and the volcanic ash sand beach are certain to leave a lasting impression!
+After these attractions, visit the famous Seljalandsfoss waterfall, which is unique because you can walk behind it, and its brother, the Skógafoss waterfall.
+The tour continues along the South Coast, passing glaciers and volcanoes before reaching the beautiful Reynisfjara black sand beach.
+This mystical basalt wonderland is truly unforgettable, with its Reynisdrangar basalt stacks in the ocean, the strong waves, the lava cave carved into a tuff mountain, and the volcanic ash sand beach.

 Accommodation for the night is arranged in or near Egilsstaðir.

-Your accommodation for the night will be at a country hotel in or near Laugarbakki.
+Your accommodation for the night is a cozy country hotel near Laugarbakki.

 Day 7: Snaefellsnes Peninsula